Napoleon's theorem

 (4) Napoleon's Theorem can be proved by simple geometry using a small part of this pattern without even assuming that this tessellation extends indefinitely in all directions, which is intuitively obvious but requires advanced mathematics to prove it.

-Van Aubel's Theorem is related to Napoleon's Theorem.
+Van Aubel's Theorem is another result that is related to Napoleon's Theorem.
 Van Aubel's Theorem states that if four squares are drawn on the edges of any quadrilateral then the lines joining the centres of the squares on opposite edges are equal in length and perpendicular.
+You might like to explore this related result - there are lots of animated proofs available online, but try to make sense of the result before searching for these.